Kagwep/oware-cartesi/README.md

-## Optional: Deploying the Oware NFT Contract
+## Optional: Deploying the Oware NFT Rewards Contract

 1. **Navigate to the oware-nft Folder**